 Kabarak University offers the highest quality of training to students admitted to the Bachelor of Laws Degree Programme.
 Cognizant of the growing societal needs, Kabarak University has tailored the programme to answer these needs by providing skilled professionals for both the traditional law practice and the emerging areas in international affairs, non-governmental service, and academia.
 Its niche is good governance and ethics.

-A KCSE C+ with B plain in English or a recognized degree with KCSE B plain in English- Main campus-Tuition Fees per semester KSHS 100,000
+A KCSE C+ with B plain in English OR Kiswahili.
+Main campus-Tuition Fees per semester KSHS 100,000

 A person is not eligible for eligible for admission for the Post Graduate Diploma (advocate training programme at the Kenya School of Law) unless that person has: